Livelong Women's Health Summit

 - Room A — Caring for Women at Elevated Risk: How cancer risk, survivorship, and medical history reshape women’s health decisions across the lifespan.

-- Dr. Mindy Goldman, MD - Clinical Professor of OB/GYN at UCSF and national leader in menopause care for cancer survivors and women at elevated risk; guideline author for ACOG and the National Comprehensive Cancer Network.
+- Dr. Mindy Goldman, MD - Clinical Professor of OB/GYN at UCSF and national leader in menopause care for cancer survivors

-- Dr. Amy Killen, MD — Physician specializing in hormones, skin health, and regenerative approaches to aging.
+- Dr. Amy Killen, MD — Physician specializing in hormones, skin health, and regenerative approaches to aging

 - Room C — The New Face of Aging: How skin reflects systemic aging biology, including hormones, inflammation, and cellular health—beyond cosmetics.